Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Numerical Examples

 \section{Numerical Examples}

-We now demonstrate the performance of our adaptive tuning approach and our novel verification algorithm, both of which we implemented in MATLAB using the toolbox CORA \cite{Althoff2015a} for set-based computing.
+Let us now demonstrate the performance of our adaptive tuning approach and our verification algorithm.
+We integrated both algorithms into the MATLAB toolbox CORA \cite{Althoff2015a}, and they will be made publicly available with the 2023 release\footnote{available at \url{https://cora.in.tum.de}}.
 All computations are carried out on a 2.59GHz quad-core i7 processor with 32GB memory.

-\subsection{Electrical circuit}
+\subsection{Electrical Circuit}

-To showcase the general concept of our approach we first consider the deliberately simple example of an electric circuit consisting of a resistance $R = 2\si{\ohm}$, a capacitor with capacity $C = 1.5\si{\milli \farad}$, and a coil with inductance $L = 2.5\si{\milli \henry}$:
+To showcase the general concept of our approach, we first consider the deliberately simple example of an electric circuit consisting of a resistance $R = 2\si{\ohm}$, a capacitor with capacity $C = 1.5\si{\milli \farad}$, and a coil with inductance $L = 2.5\si{\milli \henry}$:

 where the state is defined by the voltage at the capacitor $u_C(t)$ and the current at the coil $i_L(t)$.
 The initial set is $\initset{} = [1,3]\si{\volt} \times [3,5]\si{\ampere}$, the input voltage to the circuit $u_I(t)$ is uncertain within the set $\inputset{} = [-0.1,0.1]\si{\volt}$, and the time horizon is $\tFinal{} = 2\si{\second}$.
 As shown in \figref{fig:reachSetElectricCircuit}, the inner- and outer-approximations computed using \algref{alg:automated} and \secref{sec:innerApprox} converge to the exact reachable set with decreasing error bounds.
 The computation times are $0.26\si{\second}$ for $\emax{} = 0.04$, $0.41\si{\second}$ for $\emax{} = 0.02$, and $0.55\si{\second}$ for $\emax{} = 0.01$.